 It is common for users to mistakenly move their Taskbar to the left, top, or right side of the screen while working on their computer.
-If you wish to return the Taskbar to the default position (the bottom of the screen), follow the below steps.
+If you want to return the Taskbar to the default position (the bottom of the screen), follow the steps below.

 How to move the Taskbar

 Moving the Taskbar is simple once you understand the basic steps involved.
-To move the Taskbar follow the below steps.
+To move the Taskbar follow the steps below.